 ponytail or bun, or the weight of long, heavy hair.

-case I know of, a man struck the top of his head on the corner of
+When a man struck the top of his head on the corner of

-pain in the eye.
+pain in the eye that lasted for days.

 Frontalis helps open the eyes, raises the